paritytech/substrate-api-sidecar/CONTRIBUTING.md

 There are a few basic ground-rules for contributors (including the maintainer(s) of the project):
 - No `--force` pushes or modifying the Git history in any way.
 If you need to rebase, ensure you do it in your own repo.
 - Non-master branches, prefixed with a short name moniker (e.g. `gav-my-feature`) must be used for ongoing work.
-- All modifications must be made in a pull-request to solicit feedback from other contributors.
+- All modifications must be made in a Pull Request to solicit feedback from other contributors.
 - Contributors should adhere to the [house coding style](https://github.com/paritytech/substrate/blob/master/docs/STYLE_GUIDE.md).

 ## Reviewing pull requests: